NVIDIA/NeMo/docs/source/asr/sd/intro.rst

 Speaker Diarization
 ==================================

-Who Speaks When?
-Speaker Diarization is the task of segmenting audio recordings by speaker labels.
+Speaker Diarization (SD) is the task of segmenting audio recordings by speaker labels, that is Who Speaks When?

 .. image:: images/sd_pipeline.png
         :align: center